dd32/td-gh-ex/readme.txt

 == License ==

-SpicePress WordPress Theme, Copyright (C) 2018, SpiceThemes SpicePress is distributed under the terms of the GNU GPL
+SpicePress WordPress Theme, Copyright (C) 2018-2021, SpiceThemes SpicePress is distributed under the terms of the GNU GPL

-Rockers WordPress Theme is the child theme of SpicePress Theme, Copyright (C) 2018, SpiceThemes Rockers WordPress Theme is distributed under the terms of the GNU GPL
+Rockers WordPress Theme is the child theme of SpicePress Theme, Copyright (C) 2018-2021, SpiceThemes Rockers WordPress Theme is distributed under the terms of the GNU GPL

 == Changelog ==

+= 3.0.5 ==
+1. Fixed "ST:Social icons" and "ST:Classic Header info" widgets issues.

 = 3.0.4 ==
 1. Fixed escaping, prefix, and empty markup issues.

 = 3.0.3 ==
 1. Added the license of parent theme in readme.
 2. Escaped the pingback_url() and removed unnecessary code.

 = 3.0.2 ==